Comedians energize picket lines as strikes by Hollywood actors and writers enter second week - ExBulletin

 It’s been harder for picketers to keep the energy going at more sprawling corporate campuses like Warner Bros.
 Studios. and Walt Disney Studios in Burbank, where a Southern California heat wave has hit hard all week.

-But as the strike began to spread, the steady appearance of star writers and actors gave a boost to the picket lines in Los Angeles and New York, and provided prominent voices on issues critical to getting writers and actors to pay better and preserve established practices like residual payments, as well as protection against the use of artificial intelligence.
+But as the strike began to spread, the steady appearance of star writers and actors rocked the picket lines in Los Angeles and New York, and provided leading voices on issues critical to getting writers and actors better paid and preserving established practices likeresidual paymentsas well as protection against the use ofartificial intelligence.
 About 65,000 actors, the vast majority of whom earn less than $27,000 a year from their on-screen work, as well as 11,500 screenwriters, are on strike.

 On Friday, the London actors rallied in solidarity with their Screen Actors Guild-American Federation of Television and Radio Artists brethren.
 Stars such as Brian Cox, Andy Serkis, Hayley Atwell, Simon Pegg and Imelda Staunton gathered with other artists and production teams in Leicester Square for the protest organized by British actors’ union Equity.